Asus Chromebook Flip C436 2021 update, vs Flip C434, C433 and C302

 Chromebook Flip C436 gets updated keyboard with finget sensor, and large clickpad

 Finally, the Chromebook Flip C436 also addresses one of the C434 most vocal complaints: audio quality.
 With tiny down-firing speakers, the C434 struggled with music and videos, and that’s going to change on the 2020 Chromebook which now gets a quad-set of speakers, two of them firing through the side cuts, and two more integrated in the sound-bar between the hinges, a design we’ve previously seen on the Lenovo C930/C940 premium ultrabooks.
 This piece rotates with the screen, making sure the sound fire towards you both in laptop and tablet mode.
-Of course, we need to spend some time with this laptop to conclude the audio quality and how it compares to the better piers in the niche, such as the PixelBooks, but I’m pretty sure the experience is night-and-day from the previous Flip C434.
+Of course, we need to spend some time with this laptop to conclude the audio quality and how it compares to the better peers in the niche, such as the PixelBooks, but I’m pretty sure the experience is night-and-day from the previous Flip C434.

 Some early thoughts